Pennsylvania Railroad Lead Exposure Lawyer

 Claims involving injuries to railroad workers fall under the umbrella of the Federal Employer’s Liability Act or FELA.
 There is a general statute of limitations by which all FELA claims must be filed, and failure to file by this deadline can cause a worker to miss out on compensation.
 However, with occupationally-related diseases, like those related to lead exposure, the individual could develop symptoms years later.
 Therefore, the only way to really know the effect the statute of limitations could have on a case is to consult with an experienced Pennsylvania railroad lead exposure attorney.
 An experienced Pennsylvania FELA lead exposure attorney could help a person determine the statute of limitations for their case and help them file their claim accordingly.

-The Link Between Lead Exposure and Cancer
+Is There a Link Between Lead Exposure and Cancer?

 Lead exposure is a leading cause of occupational illnesses, including lung and brain cancer.
 Studies have suggested that lead has carcinogenic properties, making those who have frequent contact with the element at high risk for certain types of malignancies.